mendix/cf-mendix-buildpack/README.md

 #### S3 Settings

-Mendix 5.15 and up can use external file stores with an S3 api.
+Mendix can use external file stores with an S3 compatible api.
 Use the following environment variables to enable this.

 * `S3_ACCESS_KEY_ID`: credentials access key
 * `S3_SECRET_ACCESS_KEY`: credentials secret